josefz1702/evaluation/README.md

 # Project Evaluation

 ## Implementation
-Creation of a Jenkins docker image in aws ec2 instance Build and Unit Testing of basic java project Deployment of basic java application on aws EC2 instance with docker Webhooks with github and jenkins
+Creation of a Jenkins docker image in aws ec2 instance.

+Build and Unit Testing of basic java project.

+Deployment of basic java application on aws EC2 instance with Docker.

+Webhooks with github and jenkins.